 How do I protect my dog or cat from heartworm infection?
 If your pet has lived its entire life in western WA you do not need to do anything to protect your pet from this parasite.
 If your pet has relocated to western WA from a potential risk area (i.e. east of the cascades or south of Portland) your pet should not need continued use of heartworm prevention medication.
 If you are travelling with your pet to or through heartworm risk areas for less than a month it is recommended that your pet receive 3 consecutive monthly doses of heartworm prevention immediately upon return.
 If you are travelling for longer periods of time in heartworm areas you should place your pet on once monthly prevention medication.
 For all dogs that have relocated to the western Washington area from heartworm endemic regions, or traveled outside western WA at anytime during their life, testing is required prior to heartworm prevention administration.
 Administering heartworm prevention medication to a dog that may already have heartworm exposure can result in serious consequences for limited patients.
 Cats do not need testing prior to heartworm prevention administration.

-The veterinary staff at Fairhaven Veterinary Hospital recommend the use of Trifexis in dogs and Revolution in cats as a heartworm preventative.
-Trifexis is a monthly chewable tablet for dogs.
-Trifexis kills fleas and prevents flea infestations, treats and controls hookworms, whipworms and roundworms, and prevents heartworm disease.
-Revolution is once monthly topical for cats.
-Revolution kills fleas and prevents flea infestations, treats and controls roundworms, hookworms and ear mites, and prevents heartworm disease.
+The veterinary staff at Fairhaven Veterinary Hospital recommend the use of Interceptor Plus in dogs and Revolution Plus in cats as a heartworm preventative.
+Interceptor Plus is a monthly chewable tablet for dogs that treats and controls hookworms, whipworms and roundworms, tapeworms and prevents heartworm disease.
+It is often paired with a once-monthly product, Credelio, for the prevention of flea and tick infestations.
+Revolution Plus is a once monthly topical for cats that kills fleas and prevents flea infestations, treats and controls roundworms, hookworms and ear mites, and prevents heartworm disease.